smileywoman's Bio

 Ultimately, I dance because it makes me incredibly happy on a deeply spiritual level.
 I experience a harmonious, peaceful contentment of mind and body.
 Moving to music is the best therapy that I could ever imagine to stave off depression or anxiety.

-Although I have a balance disorder, I re-started ballet about six years ago (after
+Although I have a balance disorder, I re-started ballet about seven years ago (after

 a 20 year absence).